 It is essential that the Team leader has a very firm grasp about both business operations and implementation semantics of all work the Team is supposed to do.
 This is in large part due to the fact that Team leader serves as a bridge between the two domains of knowledge - the business domain and the domain of implementation and delivery.

-Team leader also serves as a tiebreaker and has the last-resort final say on how the Team operates within its domain.
+Team leader also serves as a tiebreaker and has the last-resort final say on how the Team operates within its domain of responsibility.

 What is the relation between Team leader, Product owner and Project manager?